Book

 • Complete blood count.

-• Iron studies, which show how much iron is in your blood and other cells.
+• Iron studies, which show how much iron is in the blood and other cells.

-• Tests for chronic viral hepatitis (hepatitis A, hepatitis C and others).
+• Tests for chronic viral hepatitis, which includes hepatitis B and hepatitis C.

 • Celiac disease screening test.

-• Hemoglobin A1C, which shows how stable your blood sugar is.
+• A1C test, which shows how stable your blood sugar is.

 Imaging procedures